 Firing on five cylinders, the band was able to record and release its next EP Mirage just as the pandemic was taking root.
 Featuring the road trip rocker Game of Love, prog stylings a-la King Crimson in Oasis, and ending with the apocalyptic thriller Go!, the record signaled a new direction and energy.
 “The Go! you hear on the record was recorded live and the band’s first take - the volume and excitement are palpable,” says Cardenas, who also plays keyboards.
 Soulful keys, vocal highs, and a throbbing rhythm soak a message of longing in the band’s follow-up single High and Rising.

 Emerging from the pandemic, the band returned to Woolly Mammoth Studios armed with a set of ambitious and personal songs.
-Under direction from the inimitable David Minehan, Seesaw features the multi-part suite Alight, the bittersweet and reflective Boyle Hall, and the Grunge-era screamer Windowpane.
+Under direction from the inimitable David Minehan (The Neighborhoods, The Replacements, Aerosmith), Seesaw features the multi-part suite Alight, the bittersweet and reflective Boyle Hall, and the Grunge-era screamer Windowpane.
+Capobianco sums up the EP this way: “Lyrically the songs are really interesting and great to sing, and our hope is they connect with listeners.
+The music really rocks, too.”

 Child on seesaw with overlaid multi color effects